 (d) Consultant.
-A consultant to the review committee shall be designated by the Board Chair if a board member is a complainant, witness or respondent in a case.
-The consultant shall be a licensed professional engineer or professional land surveyor, depending on the nature of the case, and selected from a list provided by the Executive Director of former Board members or other licensed professionals who are knowledgeable with the Board's processes.
+A consultant to the review committee shall be designated by the Board Chair if a board member is a complainant, witness, or respondent in a case.
+The consultant shall be a licensed professional engineer or professional land surveyor, depending on the nature of the case.
 The consultant shall review all case materials and make a recommendation for consideration by the review committee as to the merits of the case.
 The consultant shall review any new information presented in the event of a settlement conference and make a recommendation to the settlement conference committee.

 (e) Board Decision.
-Notice of the decision by the Board on recommendations of the review committee shall be given to the party against whom the charges have been brought and the party submitting the charge.
-Though it is not forbidden to do so, the Board is not required to notify the parties of the reasons of the Board in making its determination.
+When the review committee proceeds pursuant to Parts (c)(5)(A) or (B) of this Rule, upon approval of the Board, notice shall be given to the party against whom the charges have been brought and the party submitting the charge.
+The Board is not required to notify the parties of the reasons of the Board in making its decision.

 (f) Settlement Conference.
-When the Board issues a citation for hearing or notice of a contemplated action, the licensee may request in writing a settlement conference to pursue resolution of the issue(s) through informal procedures.
+When the review committee proceeds pursuant to Parts (c)(5)(C) or (D) of this Rule, the licensee may request in writing a settlement conference to pursue resolution of the issue(s) through informal procedures.
 If, after the completion of a settlement conference, the licensee and Board's settlement committee do not agree to a resolution of the dispute for the full Board's consideration, the original administrative proceeding shall commence.
-During the course of the settlement conference, no sworn testimony shall be taken nor shall any witnesses be cross-examined.
+During the course of the settlement conference, no sworn testimony shall be taken, nor shall any witnesses be cross-examined.